 II.
 USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

-B. WAYS IN WHICH OUR CONTROL AGENTS AFFECT BACTERIAL STRUCTURES
+B. WAYS IN WHICH OUR CONTROL AGENTS AFFECT BACTERIA

 LEARNING OBJECTIVES FOR THIS SECTION